About

 Guest Lectures and Tutorials

-• Lecture at Caltech Ge/Bi/BE/CNS/ESE147: Quantitative Ecology, 2022
+- Lecture at Caltech Ge/Bi/BE/CNS/ESE147: Quantitative Ecology, 2022

-• Lecture at Caltech Bi 1: Principles of Biology, 2022
+- Lecture at Caltech Bi 1: Principles of Biology, 2022

-• Tutorial at 2D3DAI, 2021
+- Tutorial at 2D3DAI, 2021

-• Lecture at Georgia Tech VIP-4601 VVS: HumaniTech, 2020
+- Lecture at Georgia Tech VIP-4601 VVS: HumaniTech, 2020

-• Lecture at Georgia Tech VIP-4601 VWE: GaTech4Wildlife, 2020
+- Lecture at Georgia Tech VIP-4601 VWE: GaTech4Wildlife, 2020

-• Tutorial at CompSust Doctoral Consortium, 2020
+- Tutorial at CompSust Doctoral Consortium, 2020

-• Tutorial at WILDLABS Tech Tutors, 2020
+- Tutorial at WILDLABS Tech Tutors, 2020

-• Lecture at Caltech EE/CNS/CS 148: Advanced Topics in Computer Vision, 2020
+- Lecture at Caltech EE/CNS/CS 148: Advanced Topics in Computer Vision, 2020

 CV & Bio

 Download my CV here.
-Last updated September 2022.
+Last updated April 2024.

 Bio for invited talks

-Sara Beery will join MIT as an assistant professor in the Faculty of Artificial Intelligence and Decision-Making in EECS in September 2023.
-Beery received her PhD in computing and mathematical sciences at Caltech in 2022, where she was advised by Pietro Perona.
-Her research focuses on building computer vision methods that enable global-scale environmental and biodiversity monitoring across data modalities, tackling real-world challenges including strong spatiotemporal correlations, imperfect data quality, fine-grained categories, and long-tailed distributions.
-She partners with nongovernmental organizations and government agencies to deploy her methods in the wild worldwide and works toward increasing the diversity and accessibility of academic research in artificial intelligence through interdisciplinary capacity building and education.
+Dr. Sara Beery is the Homer A. Burnell Career Development Professor in the MIT Faculty of Artificial Intelligence and Decision-Making.
+She was previously a visiting researcher at Google, working on large-scale urban forest monitoring as part of the Auto Arborist project.
+She received her PhD in Computing and Mathematical Sciences at Caltech in 2022, where she was advised by Pietro Perona and awarded the Amori Doctoral Prize for her thesis.
+Her research focuses on building computer vision methods that enable global-scale environmental and biodiversity monitoring across data modalities, tackling real-world challenges including geospatial and temporal domain shift, learning from imperfect data, fine-grained categories, and long-tailed distributions.
+She partners with industry, nongovernmental organizations, and government agencies to deploy her methods in the wild worldwide.
+She works toward increasing the diversity and accessibility of academic research in artificial intelligence through interdisciplinary capacity building and education, and has founded the AI for Conservation slack community, serves as the Biodiversity Community Lead for Climate Change AI, founded and directs the Workshop on Computer Vision Methods for Ecology, and co-leads the NSF Global Climate Center on AI and Biodiversity Change.

 AI for Conservation Slack

 In Fall of 2019 I started a Slack channel on AI for Conservation, to provide a shared, interdisciplinary space for researchers who work across the fields of computer vision, machine learning, and AI for conservation and sustainability applications to share opportunities, discuss best practices, and find collaborators.
-Now our community is over 1000 strong, with researchers from all over the globe.
+Now our community is over 2500 strong, with researchers from all over the globe.
 If you'd like to join us, just email (aiforconservation@gmail.com)